-Currently, I am moderating a free online course, Digital Storytelling for Young Learners, with a dream team of moderators who are phenomenal at working with young learners, Esra Girgin, Barbara Sakamoto, Özge Karaoglu, Jennifer Verschoor, David Dodgson, and Michelle Worgan.
-Over 250 participants have joined and have shared incredibly imaginative stories in our online class portfolio.
-One of the most surprising discoveries, though, was that 62% of the teachers who took our survey said they had never had their learners create digital stories.
+I develop many free online courses for teachers, such as Digital Storytelling for Young Learners.
+In 5 weeks, 250+ participants and a dream team of moderators (Esra Girgin, Barbara Sakamoto, Özge Karaoglu, Jennifer Verschoor, David Dodgson, and Michelle Worgan) shared imaginative stories in our online class portfolio.
+You might think these teachers are tech savvy, but as it turns out 62% of the teachers who took our survey said they had never conducted a digital storytelling activity.
 Our language learners have powerful stories to share and often share personal stories in blogs, Facebook, Youtube, or Twitter.
 Through digital storytelling we motivate our learners to apply, contextualize, visualize, and personalize the language they learn.
 There are 100s of free digital tools and websites to inspire your learners to create extremely imaginative stories and share them with a global audience.
 I hope the following tips and resources will help you along your journey towards integrating digital storytelling into your curriculum.

 - Ease your students into sharing information about themselves by doing a fun icebreaker activity such as Show and Tell with a Cell!
 Simply have your students take out their cellphones, share one of their favorite pictures and tell the story behind the picture.
 If they can’t use their cellphones then have them come into class with a picture.